rbisewski/ascii-log/README.md

 entries of common servers, such as nginx or apache and output it to a text file so it can be accessed via w3m or lynx or wget.

-Specifically it takes IP address data and executes a simple hostname lookup for the purposes of examining what name is currently assigned at the moment of the server request.
+Specifically it takes IPv4 address data from the access.log files and conducts the following:

+* hostname lookup
+* whois lookup
+* records server requests of HTML code 302

 Feel free to fork it and use it for other projects if you find it useful.